ZZHHmultiboson/ZZHH/README.md

 ## EFT limits w/ unitarity bounds

 Limits on EFT parameters are derived at the mass point given by the intersection of theoretical curve and the one obtained varying the mass interval for xsec extraction.
-In this way unitarity is taken in account.
 To plot xsec as a function of Fi at each mass point, compare the two curves and derive the final limit, run:

 ```bash